La Nina – Weather Phenomenon and Systems

-During the La Niña years, the formation and genesis of tropical cyclones, in conjunction with the subtropical ridge position, shifts westward across the western Pacific, which increases the landfall threat in China.
+The La Nina years are when the formation and genesis tropical cyclones are enhanced by the subtropical Ridge shift across the western Pacific.
+This increases the risk of landfall in China.

-There is a robust correlation between the strength of la Niña and rainfall: The greater the ocean surface temperature and Southern Oscillation difference from normal, the larger the rainfall change.
+There is a robust correlation between the strength of la Nina and rainfall: The more significant the ocean surface temperature and Southern Oscillation difference from normal, the more influential the rainfall change.

-La Niña causes the opposite effects of El Niño, above-average precipitation across the northern Midwest, the northern Rockies, Northern California, & the Pacific Northwest’s southern and eastern regions.
-Meanwhile, rainfall within the southwestern and southeastern states, likewise as Southern California, is below average.
+La Nina is the opposite of El Nino.
+It causes above-average precipitation in the northern Midwest, northern Rockies, Northern California and the Pacific Northwest’s eastern and southern regions.
+However, rainfall in the southwestern and southern states and Southern California are below average.

-This also allows for creating or developing the many stronger-than-average hurricanes within the Atlantic and fewer in the Eastern Pacific, near South America Pacific.
+This also creates or develops the many stronger-than-average hurricanes within the Atlantic and fewer in the Eastern Pacific, near South America Pacific.

 The synoptic condition for Tehuantepecer winds is related to the high-pressure system forming in Sierra Madre of Mexico within the wake of an advancing front, which causes winds to speed up through the Isthmus of Tehuantepec.

-Tehuantepecers primarily occur during the cold or winter season months for the region in the wake of cold fronts between October & February, with a summer maximum in July caused by the Azores’ westward extension Bermuda high-pressure system.
+Tehuantepecers primarily occur during the cold or winter season months for the region in the wake of cold fronts between October & February.
+A summer maximum in July is caused by the Azores’ westward extension Bermuda high-pressure system.

 Such flooding is historical from the years of 1853, 1865, 1872, 1873, 1886, 1895, 1896, 1907, 1921, 1928, 1929, and 1931.